Wendy Williams Has Legs For Days In Tiny Denim Shorts At Talk Show Wrap Party

 Another pointed out that Williams makes “much more money” than Bow Wow and could quickly end him if she wanted to.

-Bow Wow did take down the tweet, but as of this writing the 32-year-old rapper has not issued an apology.
+Bow Wow did take down the tweet, but as of this writing, the 32-year-old rapper has not issued an apology.
 The tweet was allegedly a response to prior criticism that Williams shed on Bow Wow after he rapped some “distasteful” lyrics about his ex during a performance.

 Thankfully, Williams seemed to be unbothered by Bow Wow’s hate.
 Sources told TMZ and HL that Williams would not stop defending Ciara, the ex that Bow Wow rapped about.
 She also reportedly has no plans to address his comments publicly.